What is Product Vision?

 Without clarity, product teams can face the issue of stagnancy.
-It would be difficult to gauge the next step to be taken in the process.
+It would not be easy to gauge the next step you need to take.

-Product vision orients and motivates the team by showing them how their work can actually solve an existing problem.
-This eliminates boredom because it shows the team how their efforts are actually making a difference.
+Product vision motivates the team by showing them how their work can solve an existing problem.
+It eliminates boredom because it shows the team how their efforts make a difference.

 What are the examples of Product Vision?

-- SpaceX: To carry out space expeditions and advance the technology to be able to live on other planets.
+- SpaceX: To carry out space expeditions and advance the technology to live on other planets.

-- Instagram: To be able to transform mediocre looking mobile-photos into professional looking snapshots.
+- Instagram: To transform mediocre-looking mobile photos into professional-looking snapshots.

 - Tesla: To create transportation technology that is eco-friendly and affordable at the same time.

-- Netflix: To be able to create a market for filmmakers and become the entertainment distribution service.
+- Netflix: To create a market for filmmakers and become an entertainment distribution service.

 When do you need a product vision?

-Once you have identified the problem you want to cater to and you are also sure that you are going to invest your resources to find a solution to that problem, that’s when your Product Vision comes into picture
+Once you have identified the problem you want to cater to, you are also sure that you will invest your resources to solve that problem.
+It is when your product vision comes into the picture.

-It is important to begin the development process with a product vision so that you can fix your focus on the target outcome you wish to accomplish.
+It is essential to begin the development process with a product vision so that you can fix your focus on the target outcome you wish to accomplish.

-Having said that, don’t worry if you feel like modifying your product vision time and again.
+Don’t worry if you feel like modifying your product vision repeatedly.
 That’s the part of learning and growing.

-Even if you start with a different vision and end up somewhere different, the product vision statement is what will provide you with a clear understanding of the goal for which you are working.
+Even if you start with a different vision and end up somewhere other, the product vision statement is what will provide you.
+That is with a clear understanding of the goal for which you are working.